 Before World War II, he had been working at an operations base in Peenemünde, the German Army Rocket Center, researching the launch specs and ballistics of warheads.
 Those who worked with him in Peenemünde claim he had always dreamed of one day using his research to send a manned aircraft into space.

-But Von Braun also reportedly applied for membership with the Third Reich in 1939, though his membership was not politically motivated.
+Von Braun reportedly applied for membership within the Third Reich in 1939, though this was allegedly not politically motivated.
 According to his statement, he claimed that had he refused to join the party, he would no longer have been able to continue working at Peenemünde.

 He added that he had even been arrested by the Gestapo for making comments about the war that were construed as being anti-Nazi as well as making “careless comments” about the use of the rockets.

 Later in his statement, he included that he never liked Hitler, referring to him as a “pompous fool with a Charlie Chaplin mustache.”
 Yet as World War II raged, von Braun continued his work without pause, and even used concentration camp prisoners to build his rockets at the Mittelwerk laboratory.

 Then, in 1945, Germany surrendered.